 The District maintains various excess property, casualty and fidelity insurance programs, which are self-insured, with varying self-insured retentions.
 The District's excess property coverage is provided currently through its membership in the Public Entity Property Insurance Program ("PEPIP"), an insurance pool comprised of certain cities, counties and school districts.
-In addition, buildings under construction and renovation, the costs of which are financed with the proceeds of District general obligation bond issues, are covered under PEPIP.
-The District maintains excess property insurance on all District facilities and programs under a combination of self-insurance retentions and varying sublimits through the excess insurance policies of PEPIP.
-The District does not maintain a separate policy for each individual school site or other facility, but all such sites are covered.
+In addition, buildings under construction and renovation with project values under \$50 million, the costs of which are financed with the proceeds of District general obligation bond issues, are covered under PEPIP.
+The District maintains excess property insurance on all District facilities under a combination of self-insurance retentions and varying sublimits through the excess insurance policies of PEPIP.
 The current self-insured retention for fire loss damage for excess property coverage is \$500,000 per occurrence and the policy limit is \$1 billion.
 The District maintains what it considers to be adequate reserves to cover losses within the self-insurance retention.
 General Fund resources are used to pay for property loss insurance and uninsured repairs for property damage.
 In addition to the above excess property policies, the District purchases a separate Boiler and Machinery policy with \$100 million in occurrence limits and a Fidelity Crime policy with \$500,000 in occurrence limits.